 After taking your full health and menstrual history, your provider will ask about changes to your lifestyle, weight, hair growth and unexplained pain.

-Blood tests to check hormone levels can reveal hormonal imbalances which can point to issues such as PCOS.
+Saliva tests to check hormone levels can reveal hormonal imbalances which can point to issues such as PCOS.
 Hormones typically checked include testosterone, thyroid hormone, prolactin, and analyses of sugar metabolism.